Chadwick International Governing Board

 Armand Dawkins ('96) and his wife, Dr. Manju Dawkins, are the proud parents of a Chadwick School first-grader and fifth-grader.
 Dawkins is the CFO at Socialive, an enterprise video creation and live streaming platform, and he is the Managing Partner of Palatum Group, a strategic advisory and investment firm for food and beverage businesses and food-related social enterprises.
 He is also the co-founder of Achelon, an early stage health and wellness company based in Los Angeles.
 Dawkins formerly held several executive roles at J.P.
 Morgan’s investment banking and asset management divisions.
 Dawkins attended Chadwick from kindergarten through 12th grade.
 He went on to earn his Bachelor of Arts degree in Economics-Philosophy from Columbia and his Master of Business Administration degree from Cornell.
 He also serves on the Board of Directors for Sustainable Economic Enterprises of Los Angeles (SEE-LA) whose mission is to build sustainable food systems and promote fresh food access to Los Angeles residents while supporting California small farms.

-Frederick T. "Ted" Hill is currently the Head of School at Chadwick International and President of the Roessler-Chadwick Foundation Group, which operates both Chadwick School in Palos Verdes and Chadwick International.
+Frederick T. "Ted" Hill is the Head of School at Chadwick International and the President of the Roessler-Chadwick Foundation Group, which seeks to support Chadwick's Mission to develop global citizens by expanding Chadwick's presence and impact internationally.
 Previously, he served for 18 years as headmaster at Chadwick School.
-Hill oversaw the founding and growth of Chadwick International.
+Hill oversaw the founding and growth of Chadwick International School (CI) in South Korea.
 Hill led this expansion of Chadwick into East Asia and was instrumental in fulfilling founder Margaret Chadwick's vision to bring the successful Chadwick education model to another country.